 Do they have any real autonomy which allows them real authority as it pertains to the disciplines they reside over?

 I think a useful analogy from Thomism can be used in explaining the answer to this question and that a proper exploration of Aquinas’s natural-theology-grounded politics would be of much value.
 Take the distinction between principal/primary and instrumental/secondary causality in the concurrentist scheme.
 I will not be going into detailed justifications for concurrentism as a resolution to the free will vs. determinism debate because – I am primarily using it here to illustrate how the logic behind this argument works.
-Edward Feser’s excellent discussions of it here, here and here for you to explore.
+Edward Feser’s excellent discussions of it are here, here and here for you to explore.

 For St. Thomas Aquinas, God is the primary cause for the existence of things and imbues within some things the possibility for self-causing; humans being primary among such things with this quality.
 God, having set limitations upon, and given existence to agent A, has not robbed A of his own ability to act within the confines of said existence; A still retains instrumental causality.
 If you will excuse my use of an analogy within an analogy for a moment; if you draw a triangle with a red pen, both you as primary cause and the pen as secondary cause are simultaneous causes of the effect.
 You are the cause of there being any triangle there at all, the pen being the reason the triangle is red.
 God is the cause of there being a reality within which moral agents can engage in metapolitical discussion through analogy-ception yet we are the instrumental reason why metapolitical discussion through analogy-ception is taking place.